 The LOC method is a special technique used to moisturize the hair.
 L.O.C is short means liquid, oil and cream.
 It is the order of operation that the product goes into the hair to seal in moisture.

 Creams are a blend of oil and liquid which contains a higher percentage of oil.
 Creams are often thicker and soft like butter.
 They absorb way quicker than oils, but their moisturizing properties tend to last longer than lotions.
 On the other hand, some oils can be greasy and take a while to absorb into the skin while others can absorb in a matter of minutes without leaving a greasy feeling to the skin.

 Disclaimer: This is a sponsored post, opinions expressed are solely of the author otherwise stated.

+Dr. Brandt laser Fx bright serum has helped my skin.
 I have problems with dark spots on my face that I considered very hard to get rid of.
-I have tried numerous amount of dark spot corrector, lightning agent and even at home remedies but still, the result has not changed positively.
-I would normally use a color corrector and concealer before applying foundation to cover up the dark spots but I find it takes up a lot of time to apply that much product.
+I have tried numerous amount of dark spot corrector, lightning agent and even at home remedies but still; the result has not changed dramatically.
+To hide my dark spots; I would normally use a color corrector and concealer before applying foundation to cover up the dark spots but I find it takes up a lot of time to apply that much product.